GreenBeard/reves/README.md

 # Overview

-Detect unused cargo dependencies.
+Detect unused cargo dependencies (see crate in [workspace/reves](workspace/reves)).
 This tool is an alternative to `cargo machete`, and `cargo +nightly udeps`.
 The probably biggest plus of this tool is that most of it doesn't require a nightly compiler (or the `RUSTC_BOOTSTRAP` work around to the rust community refusing to publish nightly versions of the